wp-plugins/caascade/readme.txt

 = Why is it recommended to whitelist my IP address ? =

 To prevent unauthorized use of your Tetragy account.
-If IP enforcing is disabled, Caascade requests made with your ID will be deducted from your account.
+If IP enforcing is disabled, any Caascade request made with your ID will be deducted from your account.

 References